v7m/alfa-icp-resolver/icp-canisters/README.md

 # Alfa ICP HashedTimelock Contract

-An Internet Computer Protocol (ICP) implementation of the Ethereum HashedTimelock contract, enabling secure atomic swaps with time-based conditions.
+An Internet Computer Protocol (ICP) implementation for atomic swaps between Ethereum and ICP, enabling secure cross-chain token exchanges with time-based conditions.

 ## Description

-This project implements a HashedTimelock contract for the Internet Computer blockchain, providing functionality for creating time-locked swaps with cryptographic hash verification.
-The contract supports ICRC-1 token transfers and includes comprehensive validation and monitoring capabilities.
+This project implements the ICP side of the Alfa ICP Resolver, providing functionality for creating time-locked swaps with cryptographic hash verification.
+The canister supports ICRC-1 token transfers and includes comprehensive validation and monitoring capabilities for cross-chain atomic swaps.

 ## Project Structure